 consequences already happening.

-But this is the reality.
-Microorganisms are silently overtaking our persistent effort.
+However, this is the reality.
+Microorganisms are silently overtaking our persistent efforts.
 Thus, AMR is a threatening global dilemma that urges international coordination between multiple nations, sectors, stakeholders, and communities to

 ensure the survival of humanity.